 Step 1: Identify parts with a strong business case for AM production

-Let’s say you want to qualify an existing part for production-grade additive.
-First, a company like Fast Radius will work with you to identify a part that has a strong business case for AM production.
-High-turnover spare parts are good candidates.
-While the original part might be made with injection molding, spares can be made to the same performance standards with AM technologies.
-And because additive allows you to order in quantities of one, you can eliminate warehousing costs and adopt never-out-of-stock inventory programs.
+It’s a good idea to find a company, like Fast Radius, that can work with you to identify parts that are suitable for the additive manufacturing process from a business perspective.
+High-turnover spare parts are good candidates here: while the original part might be made with injection molding, it is possible to make spares to the same performance standards with additive technologies.
+And, because additive allows you to order in quantities of single parts, you can also eliminate warehousing costs and adopt ‘never-out-of-stock’ inventory programs.

 Step 2: Design your part

-In these cases, the real design work isn’t making significant changes to the shape of the part.
-Rather, it’s performing minor design modifications to optimize for additive production and designing the build to ensure the finished part meets critical required dimensions.
-Throughout design iterations, if the part is out of tolerance for even one critical dimension (i.e., linear dimension of a clip or gap), it becomes a question of how you can redesign or re-orient the part to get a stable dimension.
-Essentially, you begin with the existing design and perform the reverse engineering required to qualify the existing design for additive production.
+In these cases, the real design work isn’t making significant changes to the shape of the part but performing minor design modifications to optimize for additive production – and ensuring the finished part meets critical required dimensions.
+Throughout design iterations, if the part is out of tolerance for even one critical dimension (i.e. the linear dimension of a clip or gap), you’ll need to redesign or re-orient the part to get a stable dimension.
+Essentially, this means beginning with the existing design and performing the required reverse engineering to qualify it for additive production.

 Step 3: Material and process selection

-When multiple processes and materials are acceptable for an application, your production partner can print sample parts made with each of those technologies and let you determine which you prefer for full-scale production.
+When multiple processes and materials are acceptable for an application, your production partner can print sample parts made with each of those technologies, and let you determine which you prefer for full-scale production.